phortuin/markdown-content-blocks/readme.md

 Type: `string`
 Default: `/`

 Sets the path that local images will be prefixed with.
-Will make sure it is a valid path, either relative (without leading slash) or absolute.
+The image’s URI is prefixed as you configured it, so omit a leading slash for relative paths.

 ```javascript
 let source = `